signet4grn/SIGNET/README.md

 * `memory`: memory of each node, in GB.
 * `walltime`: maximum wall time for cluster.
 * `sif`:  A singularity container, in .sif format.
+* `email`: The email you want to receive notification with.
+Default F, if no notification is preferred.

 #### Results